bazelbuild/examples/android/firebase-cloud-messaging/README.md

 ### Bazel Firebase Cloud Messaging (FCM) example.

-FCM requires certain information about your app (api key, app id, project id, etc) to be present in the `res/values/values.xml` resource file.
+FCM requires certain information about your app (API key, app ID, project id, etc) to be present in the `res/values/values.xml` resource file.
 This example project provides a tool and a build macro that automatically generates this `values.xml` file from the `google-services.json` file that's available from